 Massachusetts offers a variety of treatment services.
 The treatment that you will need will depend on your personal circumstances, your history with substance use disorder, and your current goals.
 Some of the treatment services are:

 - Acute treatment services – These are 24-hour detox programs where you will be under the consultation of a medical director who will monitor you as you go through withdrawal from alcohol or drugs.
 Most people will stay in these facilities between three and five days.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 - Long-term residential – Long-term residential treatment is structured treatment in an environment free of alcohol and drugs.
 These programs can last 30 days or more.